-The new Deep Blue CALDIVER 500 automatic diving watch comes virtually loaded with functions, those including an annual calendar, second time zone display and a power reserve indicator.
+The 2012 Deep Blue CALDIVER 500 comes loaded with functions, those including an annual calendar, a second time zone display and a power reserve indicator.
 I am not sure whether a professional diving watch indeed needs so many displays.
 However, those looking for a monster-sized diver that could also be worn as a casual watch may find the list of functions quite useful.

 Although for many an ETA 7750 (or one of its many derivatives) still remains a mechanism of choice, guys form Deep Blue decided to employ a high-quality (although mass-produced) self-winding caliber 9100 that was fairly recently presented by the Japanese company Miyota (a brand owned by the famous watchmaker Citizen.)
 The movement was probably chosen in order to keep the chronograph’s price at an acceptably low level without sacrificing its build quality and ability to keep time.